griffin-php/griffin/README.md

 throw errors if callables were not defined.

 This stage also search for circular dependencies, where `A` depends of `B` and `B` depends of `A`.
-This type of requirement is not allowed and will rise a exception describing the problem.
+This type of requirement is not allowed and will rise an exception describing the problem.

 ### Running